csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **b**.
 How large is the reachable state space?
 Give an exact numerical expression.

 **c**.
-Suppose we make the problem adversarial as follows: the two players take turns mov- ing; a coin is flipped to determine the puzzle on which to make a move in that turn; and the winner is the first to solve one puzzle.
+Suppose we make the problem adversarial as follows: the two players take turns moving; a coin is flipped to determine the puzzle on which to make a move in that turn; and the winner is the first to solve one puzzle.
 Which algorithm can be used to choose a move in this setting?

 **d**.
 Give an informal proof that someone will eventually win if both play perfectly.